youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 The important parts of the command are:

 * `-b master` - This links to the hosted repository's `master` branch
 * `public` - This links the hosting, i.e., this repository's `public` directory, with the hosted repository.
-So any changes in the `public` directory, when committed, will be pushed to the Github Pages repository, `smith.github.io.git`.
+So any changes in the `public` directory, when committed, will be pushed to the GitHub Pages repository, `smith.github.io.git`.

-To illustrate the linking of the development repository to the Github Pages repository do the following:
+To illustrate the linking of the development repository to the GitHub Pages repository do the following:

 ```bash
 git remote -v